WoSea/MarsXamarin/MISSION1.md

     }
 }
 ```
+In this constructor, we can take in a parameter with the user's name to create an account object.
+We will also start a new conversation using the client.

 ### Message sending method
 Next, we need to craft a method that allows us to send messages to the bot.
-This method will take in a parameter with a simple text message
-and use that to create an `Activity` that will be sent to the conversation we initialized.

 ```cs
 public void SendMessage(string message)